aburke1605/battery-portal/README.md

 - Settings – Configuration options.
 - List View – Tabular display of the battery mesh network.
 - Map View – Shows the geographic location of each battery pack.
-- Battery Detail & Digital Twin – Detailed battery data and digital twin visualization.
+- Battery Detail & Digital Twin – Detailed battery data and digital twin visualisation.

-### ESP32 Device User Interface
+#### ESP32 Device User Interface
 Designed for local access when near a battery via Access Point (AP).
 Entry File: `esp32.html`.
 - Login component for authentication.
 - Battery detail page for status display.
 - Backend implemented in C on the ESP32 firmware.

-### Project Instruction Home Page
+#### Project Instruction Home Page
 A standalone page providing an overview of the project, including its purpose, architecture, and main features.
 Entry File: `home.html`.